rancher/vsphere-charts/.github/PULL_REQUEST_TEMPLATE.md

 #### After the PR is merged ####

-Once the PR is merged, typically upon a new release, the necessary teams will be notified Slack hook to perform the rancher/rke2-charts and RKE2 changes.
-Any developer working on this issue is not responsible for updating rancher/rke2-charts or RKE2.
+Once the PR is merged, typically upon a new release, the necessary teams will be notified via Slack hook to perform the RKE2 Charts and RKE2 changes.
+Any developer working on this issue is not responsible for updating RKE2 Charts or RKE2.